 Click Here for tab for Drive by Incubus

 This was the main single that allowed Incubus to break through to a more mainstream audience and has become a pivotal song in both the band’s career and live performances.
-The song discusses the topic of fear, and how heavily it can influence the decisions we make in life and essentially control us.
-But it also has a hopeful element to it in that we can choose not to live that way, and take back the control fear took from us.
+The song discusses the topic of fear and how heavily it can influence the decisions we make in life and essentially control us.
+But it also has a hopeful element, in that we can choose not to live that way and take back the control fear took from us.

 Everybody Hurts by R.E.M